-If data it to be sent (PUT or POST), it can be specified as argument of the send() method, data can also be sent with GET, but in that case it will be part of the URI provided to the open() method.
+If data is to be sent (PUT or POST), it can be specified as argument of the send() method, data can also be sent with GET, but in that case, it will be part of the URI provided to the open() method.

-Web browsers as consumers - JavaScript
+AJAX - Web browsers as web services consumers

-Before sending an asynchronous request, the object's property onload must be assigned with a call-back function to be called asynchronously when the response arrives.
-Once the response arrives, within the onload call-back function, the status property contains the HTTP status code, 200 for ok.
+Before sending an asynchronous request, the object's property onload should be assigned with a call-back function, it will be called asynchronously (in background) when the response arrives.
+Once the response arrives, within the onload call-back function, the status property may be checked for the HTTP response's status code, of course, value 200 stands for ok.

-By default the XMLHttpRequest object has no timeout associated, it will wait forever for a response, however, the timeout property can be assigned with a value in milliseconds to change this default behaviour.
+By default, the XMLHttpRequest object has no timeout associated, meaning it will wait forever for a response, however, the timeout property can be assigned with a value in milliseconds.
 If timeout is settled, then the ontimeout property should be assigned with a call-back function to handle that scenario.